 Alcohol in Srinagar

 Alcohol is allowed in Srinagar but you cannot consume it openly of course.
 There are no restaurants where you could just order a few drinks and sit down to enjoy.

 A lot of hotels however serve alcohol in rooms or may even have a small Bar set up.
 If you were looking to buy Alcohol here on your own, then there are 2 or 3 liquor shops on Boulevard Road and one in the Badami Bagh Cantt area.

 But please make sure that you are not consuming alcohol here openly unless you do want to get frowned upon by locals or even get arrested for it.

 What to Buy in Srinagar?

-If not Sunday then just go towards Dal Gate.
-By that I mean take a drive along Dal Lake; and you will reach an end where there will be a lot of houseboats parked, and several hotels and restaurants on other side of the road; in short a crowded area.
-This is also a good place to buy some cheap stuff from road side vendors.
+If not Sunday then just go to Dal Gate.
+You will reach an end where there will be a lot of houseboats parked, and several hotels and restaurants on the other side of the road.
+This is also a good place to buy some cheap stuff from roadside vendors.